phdata/edge2ai-workshop/README.md

 ![](./images/image28.png)

+**Step 2**: Create Spark Job

 Now you can configure and run the Spark Streaming job.
-You need here the CDSW Access Key you saved in Lab 2.
+You will need the CDSW Access Key you saved from the previous lab.

-Open a second Terminal and SSH into the VM.
-The first is running the sensor data simulator, so you can't use it.
+Open a second Terminal and SSH into the Gateway Node.
+The first is running the sensor data simulator, so you can't use it or else you will stop the data from flowing in.

+In the second terminal run the following commands:

 ```
 $ sudo su -